Lectures

 Reading : (NK) Section 1.1; (RY) Introduction

-Lec 4 (11 Jan, Sat) : (Compensatory) Protocol for CIS - details of a single round and a worked out example of the run of the protocol.
+Lec 4 (11 Jan, Sat) : (Compensatory for class on Jan 24) Protocol for CIS - details of a single round and a worked out example of the run of the protocol.
 Proof of correctness and communication cost assuming

 Reading : (NK) Section 1.1, Ex.
 1.8 and pg.
 169; (RY) Introduction, (Roughgarden) Sec.
 4.2.2